E. R. Ejercito: Political career

 Ejercito served as mayor of Pagsanjan, Laguna for three consecutive terms from 2001 to 2010.
 He then ran for governor in 2010 and was re-elected 2013.
 On May 27, 2014, the Commission on Elections unseated Ejercito after alleged overspending during the campaign for the 2013 midterm elections.
 Three days later, his uncle, Joseph Estrada, convinced him to step down.
 Despite the conviction, he attempted a comeback as governor in 2016 and 2019 but lost on both occasions to Ramil Hernandez.

 On April 5, 2019, he was convicted and sentenced to 6 to 8 years in prison for graft over an anomalous insurance deal when he was mayor of Pagsanjan in 2008.
 The Sandiganbayan anti-graft court on August 7, 2019, upheld its earlier ruling that also barred Ejercito from holding public office.

 Despite his conviction and controversial transfer of residency, Ejercito ran for mayor of Calamba in 2022, but eventually lost to Roseller Rizal.

 Ejercito ran for mayor of Pagsanjan in 2025.
 However, that same year, the Supreme Court of the Philippines upheld the Sandiganbayan's 2019 graft conviction of Ejercito, affirming his sentence of 6 to 8 years in prison and perpetual disqualification from holding public office.
 This conviction stemmed from a 2008 incident where Ejercito, then mayor of Pagsanjan, awarded an insurance contract to a company lacking a license from Insurance Commission without public bidding.
 Despite this, Ejercito was elected mayor that May.
+However, he was removed as mayor on December 1, 2025, following an arrest warrant against him for such graft conviction.

 Personal life

 Ejercito first married Emma Rose Policarpio, a 1987 Binibining Pilipinas contestant, in July 1987.
 However, they later got separated.
+They had a son, Emilio Ramon IV (Eric).
 He was later married to actress-politician Maita Sanchez (Girlie Javier-Ejercito in real life) in the 1990s until her death in 2024.
-They have eight children: Emilio Ramon IV (Eric), John Paul (Jet), Jorge Antonio Genaro (Jerico), Maria Guadalupe (Jhulia), Maria Angelica Victoria (died in 2004), an unnamed child (died in 2010), Juan Diego (Diego), and Maria Gabriela (Gabby).
+They have seven children: John Paul (Jet), Jorge Antonio Genaro (Jerico), Maria Guadalupe (Jhulia), Maria Angelica Victoria (died in 2004), an unnamed child (died in 2010), Juan Diego (Diego), and Maria Gabriela (Gabby).
 Three of their children also entered politics: Jerico unsuccessfully ran for vice governor of Laguna in 2022 and in 2025; Jhulia ran unsuccessfully for the Laguna Provincial Board from the 4th district in 2025; and Jet is a councilor of Pagsanjan since 2025.